Liquinify/Manageko/README.md

 - Learn how to make drag & drop UIs
 - Get more practice making front-end applications
 - Practice implementing persist to a project
+- Learn how to add tests to a project
 - I wanted to create my own simple task manager without confusing things